clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 12. `inbox`

     This Dataframe contains the messages that the user exchanged in conversations.
-Two visualiztions have been made based on this Dataframe; one illustrating the monthly exchanged message count per group conversation and the other one per private conversations (see next section).
+Two visualizations have been made based on this Dataframe; one illustrating the monthly exchanged message count per group conversation and the other one per private conversations (see next section).

 13. `liked_pages`